-Okay, so that last line is never actually said by the newsreaders, but sometimes you feel they might aswell say it, with the constant barrage of negativity and catastrophe we are fed through our lovely TV’s via the news channels, the newspapers on every corner and social media that is easily acessible at every turn.
-It is a constant bombardment.
+Okay, so that last line is never actually said by the newsreaders, but sometimes you feel they might aswell say it.
+It's a constant barrage of negativity and catastrophe that we're fed through our lovely TV's via the news channels, the newspapers on every corner, and social media that's easily acessible at every turn.
+It's a constant bombardment.

-A few years ago when I was in Takoradi airport waiting for my flight in the departures lounge I was looking up at the TV screen which was broadcasting the current international news stories.
-Although it was on mute the images were so powerful that narration wasn’t necessarily required.
+A few years ago when I was in Ghana at Takoradi airport waiting for my flight in the departures lounge, I looked up at the TV screen which was broadcasting the current international news stories.
+Although it was on mute the images were so powerful that narration wasn't necessarily required.
 It was all focusing on subjects such as civil wars, terrorism, natural disasters, racial tensions and divides, murder, and rioting.
-I thought to myself at that moment that if someone had been in a coma for the last twenty years of their life and switched the TV on you couldn’t blame them for thinking that the world was about to end.
-Thats how the news portrays it, and it is relentless!
+I thought to myself at that moment that if someone had been in a coma for the last twenty years of their life and switched the TV on you couldn't blame them for thinking that the world was about to end.
+That's how the news portrays it, and it is relentless!

 Not only that, it's tiring.
 Really damn tiring.

-Everytime I read a news article or watched something on TV related to world affairs it just took the wind out of my sails, and started reducing me to keep asking the questions; ‘Well whats the point in life?
-It’s all going tits up by the look of it!
+Every time I read a news article or watched something on TV related to world affairs it just took the wind out of my sails.
+It started reducing me to keep asking the questions; 'Well whats the point in life?
+It's all going tits up by the look of it!
 I am only one person, what positive difference can I make?
-The world really is going to the dogs!’
+The world really is going to the dogs!'

 Have you ever felt the same way?

 Recently I came across a wonderful book called The Empathy Instinct by Peter Bazalgette, and read the following;